scientific-python/cookie/docs/pages/guides/style.md

       args: ["--fix", "--show-fixes"]
 ```

-The `--fix` argument is optional, and currently will not list the rules fixed
+{% include rr.html id="PC191" %} The `--fix` argument is optional, but
-when it fixes them.
+recommended, since you can inspect and undo changes in git.

-Ruff is configured in your `pyproject.toml`.
+{% include rr.html id="RF001" %} Ruff is configured in your `pyproject.toml`.
 Here's an example:

 ```toml
 [tool.ruff]